 Croatian diaspora from all over the world are increasingly wanting to apply for citizenship.
 Their parents, grandparents or great-grandparents were Croatian, so they want to apply for citizenship based on their family roots.
 In some cases, they know their ancestor was Croatian but lack the proof, mainly a birth certificate (called “rodni list” in Croatian) or maybe they don’t even know where they were born.

 Maybe you have a grandfather who was born in 1912 on Vis and you’d like to locate his birth certificate.
 Or perhaps you’re a Croatian with Croatian parents born in Canada.
 In this case, you’re not registered in the registry of births.

-In this post, we’ll address who can request a birth certificate, how to locate a birth certificate and how to get a copy.
+In this post, we’ll address who can request a birth certificate, how to locate a birth certificate and where to get a copy.

 How to get a copy of a birth certificate

-The process is slightly different depending on your situation.
+The process to get a birth certificate varies depending on your situation.